smittyfest/EOPL/README.md

 Since each closure saves the state of its lexical scope from when it was invoked, we can model the environment as it is built up.

 Interfaces for Recursive Data Types :- One constructor for each kind of data in the recursive data type.
+One Predicate for each kind of data in the data type.
+One

 Concrete Syntax vs Abstract Syntax and its Representation :-